What to eat in Madeira? 21 typical dishes to eat in Madeira

 Espetada consists of pieces of good-quality beef cut into cubes, interspersed with bacon, and skewered in a laurel stick.
 The meat pieces are grilled over coals and served with fried corn, fries, and salad.

 Formerly, it was a characteristic dish of festivals and pilgrimages, having originated in Câmara de Lobos.
 The laurel wood gives the meat a unique flavor.
-Nowadays they are served in restaurants, with many specialized restaurants in Câmara de Lobos.
+Nowadays, they are served in restaurants, including many specialized restaurants in Câmara de Lobos.

 Some no longer use the laurel stick but an iron and aluminum skewer.
 The stick is attached to a support in the ceiling, allowing people to take a piece of meat to their liking.